Orientation of orbital planes of planetary systems detected in microlensing campaigns: Building the likelihood function

 where the summation index $i$ runs over the planets in the sample, $j$ runs over the alternative models with a corresponding weight factor $w_{ij}$. $PA_{ij}$ and $\sigma_{ij}$ are the position angle and uncertainty for model $j$ of planet $i$ and $g(x)$ is a normalized gaussian function.
 The integral runs over all position angles $PA$, but the distribution depends on the position angle $PA'=PA-PA_R$ relative to the reference direction.

 It is common in microlensing to have some discrete degeneracies that remain at the end of the analysis, such as the close/wide or the offset degeneracy \citep{Zhang2022}.
-In these cases, we include all alternative solutions weighed by a factor $w_{ij}\propto e^{-\chi^2_{ij}/2}$ such that $\sum\limits_j w_{ij}=1$.
-Besides discrete degeneracies, this $w_{ij}$ can also include further factors accounting for any observational biases (see Appendix \ref{Sec bias}).
+In these cases, we include all alternative solutions weighed by a factor $\tilde w_{ij}\propto e^{-\chi^2_{ij}/2}$ such that $\sum\limits_j \tilde w_{ij}=1$.
+Besides discrete degeneracies, the full $w_{ij}$ appearing in Eq. (\ref{likelihood}) can also include further factors accounting for any observational biases (see \ref{Sec bias}).

+We also have some multi-planetary systems.
+It is reasonable to assume that the two planets have similar orbital planes.
+Since we are building a statistics on the orbital planes of planetary systems as a whole, two-planet systems contribute as two independent measurements on the same system.
+Therefore, we use both measurements halving their weights (see Eq. \ref{weight}) so as to avoid double-counting the same system.

-Finally, we note that if we replace the gaussians by delta functions the expression (\ref{likelihood}) collapses to the product of probabilities $\frac{dN}{dPA'}$ evaluated at the planet position angles.
+We note that if we replace the gaussians by delta functions the expression (\ref{likelihood}) collapses to the product of probabilities $\frac{dN}{dPA'}$ evaluated at the planet position angles.
 The likelihood so defined is a function only depending on the reference direction position angle $PA_R$ and the anisotropy parameter $q$.

-\section{Accounting for biases from microlensing efficiency}
+\subsection{Accounting for biases from microlensing efficiency}